nixworks/public/news/2017/05/28/README.md

 ##### Communist rebels
 ### [The government of the Philippines and the Communist Party cancel peace talks after president Rodrigo Duterte declares martial law in Mindanao. ](/news/2017/05/28/the-government-of-the-philippines-and-the-communist-party-cancel-peace-talks-after-president-rodrigo-duterte-declares-martial-law-in-mindana.md)
-_Context: Philippines, Communist, communist rebels, Rodrigo Duterte, martial law, Mindanao, Philippine government_
+_Context: Philippines, communist rebels, Rodrigo Duterte, Communist, Mindanao, Philippine government, martial law_

 ##### Marawi crisis
 ### [The Philippine military announces that it has discovered the bodies of 16 people, believed to have been killed by the ISIL affiliated Abu Sayyaf.
 Authorities say that the death toll after six days of fighting is 95, including 19 civilians. ](/news/2017/05/28/the-philippine-military-announces-that-it-has-discovered-the-bodies-of-16-people-believed-to-have-been-killed-by-the-isil-affiliated-abu-sa.md)